National Military Museum donates masterpieces from ancient Iran

 Valuable addition to the Near East collection

 These archaeological objects were collected by the Dutch National Military Museum in Soest in the 1960s and 1970s.
-Since they were not recent enough to be included in this museum’s current displays of military art since 1450, they were consigned to storage.
-However, they undoubtedly constitute a valuable addition to the ancient Near East collection of the Dutch National Museum of Antiquities.
+Since they were not recent enough to be included in this museums current displays of military art since 1450, they were consigned to storage.
+However, they unquestionably constitute valuable additions to the ancient Near East collection of the National Museum of Antiquities.